sosanzma/spade_llm/docs/docs/getting-started/first-agent.md

         temperature=0.7
     )

-    # Create the LLM agent
+    # Create the LLM agent (using SPADE's built-in server)
     agent = LLMAgent(
         jid="assistant@localhost",
         password="password123",
         provider=provider,
-        system_prompt="You are a helpful assistant."
+        system_prompt="You are a helpful assistant.",
     )

     # Start the agent